College of Humanities & Behavioral Sciences

 Minor in Religious-Cultural Literacy for Healthcare Professions

 The online Minor in Religious-Cultural Literacy for Healthcare Professions (RCL) prepares future healthcare workers with cultural competence in religious diversity.
 Through a low-credit program of five online courses, the RCL minor can supplement any of the numerous health-related major programs offered at Radford University and Radford University Carilion, and provides all Highlanders the opportunity to apply cultural knowledge about religions in practical professional settings.
+View requirements for this minor in the Catalog.

 Why Religious-Cultural Literacy for Healthcare?